Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 qovery cluster install
 ```

-Respond to the prompts to install Qovery on your Kubernetes cluster.
+Respond to the prompts to install Qovery on your Kubernetes Kubernetes cluster.

 </li>